rundeck/docs/docs/manual/node-steps/kubernetes-statefulset-plugins.md

 To see property syntax for configuring properties at the Project or System level, navigate to **System Menu** (gear icon in the upper-right) -> **Plugins** -> **Installed Plugins**.
 Locate the specific plugin and click on the **i** icon.
 All of the plugin properties will be listed.

+## Kubernetes / StatefulSet / Waitfor

+This plugin pauses the workflow until the specified StatefulSet has been successfully deployed.